Get

 How to Trim?

-If you need to trim the toe tufts, because they are long, matted, or dirty, you can seek help from your vet or a professional groomer, or try and do it yourself if you feel confident and your cat is used to having their paws handled.
+If you need to trim the toe tufts, because they are long, matted, or dirty, you can seek help from a vet or a professional groomer, or try and do it yourself if you feel confident and your cat is used to having their paws handled.
 You can use clippers or scissors.
 Cats should be used to having clippers turned on first and this is something best practiced from a young age, so they can get accustomed to the strange noise.

 Clippers are safer in the sense that it’s unlikely that you will inadvertently cut the skin, but it’s still important to be careful and gentle.
 Using scissors can be more tricky and both techniques require the help of an assistant.
 Someone to hold the cat comfortably and keep the paw still, with the other person doing the trimming.
 If you’re using scissors, be more mindful that accidents could happen, if the scissors catch the skin.
 A way to prevent this is to double check before clipping the fur, and by holding the fur in your hand, with your fingers guarding the pads below, so you are cutting only up to your fingers.
 Be gentle and careful and only do this if you have experience with it and if your kitty tolerates it.